Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

 "Ok, coolbeans, does it work though?"
 Yeah, we can demo this by creating a small application that works as described.
 If we now use the mock database created, and hook it to this API, we can see that emails that exist in the database give us different times to resolve than emails that do not exist in the database.

-!!
-IMAGE !!

-Alright!
-But wait, the times look a bit off.
-Shouldn't they be grouped a bit more tightly together?
-Surely the variance in latency isn't that great between runs?
-We can measure it by taking bigger sample sizes ..

-!!
-IMAGE !!

-.. and notice, that indeed, the variance isn't "that great."
-So why do the latencies look different between different emails?
-It's to do with length.
-Different lengths in queries & results result in different resolving times in the query.
-We can see that when the length of the string we're looking for rises, the time it takes for the query to resolve goes up aswell:

-!!
-IMAGE !!
+{{<figure src="/images/emails_latency.png"  class="blog-img wide-img">}}

+And it seems to work!
+We can roughly see, which emails are registered and which are not.
+The latencies vary a lot in relation to each other, however.
+I suspect that it's not only because of normal variance in the system, but has to do somewhat also with the lengths of the emails.
+We can better determine if an email is used by modifying it slightly to one that's highly unlikely to exist, but not too dissimiliar from the original, and measure their latencies against each other.
+We will look into this later on this article.

  Now that we have an understanding of how to peek under the surface, let's see if we can find a real application to test this with.

 ## Revealing secrets from beneath the surface, in practice {#techniques}

-Because of this new-found fascination in timing stuff, I happened to unlock a new neural link in my head with the following example.
+Because of this new-found fascination in timing stuff, I happened to unlock a new neural link in my head and find the following example.

 To understand the context, unless you're Finnish, I am going to have to explain what this site is.
-It's called irc-gallera, and it lives in irc-galleria.net.
+It's called irc-galleria, and it lives in irc-galleria.net.
 IRC-Galleria is a Finnish social media-like site that was originally created for users of IRC-chats to share photos and interact with each other.
 It used to be really popular in the early 2000s, offering features like user profiles, photo albums, comments, and forums.
 Over time though, its popularity declined due to the rise of global social media platforms that we all know like Facebook and Instagram.

 It still exists today, but is mostly used by bots & millenials.
 I was visiting it for nostalgia purposes, when I noticed something very interesting.
-You can browse the pictures posted to the site as a catalog of twenty by visiting: ```https://irc-galleria.net/pictures/new?page=1```
+You can browse the pictures posted to the site as a catalogue of twenty by visiting: ```https://irc-galleria.net/pictures/new?page=1```

 Each page can be visited by adjusting the `?page` URL parameter.
 But as you visit some of the later pages, like `page=1337` or even `page=133337`, you'll notice that the website loads very, very slow.
 What's going on?

 As we're dealing with a black-box, and can't pop the hood open and take a look at it ourselves, we're gonna have to hypothize.
-A sane way to do this cataloging would be to take the photos that are in range `n..n+20`, where `n` is the page number.
+A sane way to do this cataloguing would be to take the photos that are in range `n..n+20`, where `n` is the page number.
 It could look something like this:

 ```sql
 SELECT *